Michigan Cannabis Prices: ...-Year Trends

 Price Compression and Convergence

-Pricing dynamics illustrate a rapid race to the bottom.
-Early market data shows a distinct premium for adult-use products, with prices exceeding $500 per ounce during the initial supply constraint.
-Over the observed period, this premium evaporated.
-The data now shows a near-total convergence of medical and adult-use pricing curves (Figure 2), confirming that the two sectors have functionally merged into a single commoditized market where price elasticity dictates consumer behavior.
+Pricing dynamics show a rapid compression over time.
+Early market data indicate a clear premium for adult‑use products, with prices exceeding $500 per ounce during the initial supply constraint.
+Over the observed period, that premium declined steadily.

 The Production Disconnect